Magi72forty/catbot-setup/README.md

 USERNAME:PASSWORD

 # Powerfull tool for DEVELOPERS
-simply, if youre not smart enough (no experience with linux etc.) dont even try.
+simply, if youre not smart enough (no experience with linux etc). dont even try.